aofoegbu/aofoegbu/README.md

 ### Overview

-Developed a multimodal AI platform that combined computer vision and natural language processing to provide personalized beauty, wellness, and salon service recommendations from both image and text inputs.
+A multimodal AI platform that combined computer vision and natural language processing to provide personalized beauty, wellness, and salon service recommendations from both image and text inputs.

-Built AI-powered consultation, stylist matching, and booking optimization features using vision-language models, recommendation systems, and conversational AI.
+Some of the features include AI-powered consultation, stylist matching, and booking optimization features using vision-language models, recommendation systems, and conversational AI.

-Implemented demand forecasting, appointment optimization, and customer personalization capabilities to improve booking conversion, operational efficiency, and user experience for salon and wellness businesses.
+Other features include demand forecasting, appointment optimization, and customer personalization capabilities to improve booking conversion, operational efficiency, and user experience for salon and wellness businesses.

 ### Technologies